Colibri-Embedded/RPiEmu/README.md

-# FABEmu
+# RPiEmu
-FABTotum Emulator based on QEMU for the linux firmware and a model of the physical device.
+RaspberryPi Emulator based on QEMU for the linux firmware and a model of the physical device.